 It is worth thinking about updating your operating system, browser and any software you might use on a regular basis.
 I remember all of the Windows updates I went through.
 At first, I thought that it will be a painful transition, but I was wrong.
 It took me days, maybe weeks, to get used to a new environment but it pays off in the long run.

-If you are still experiencing issues with your website and don’t know what is the next step, we can help.
+If you are still experiencing ‘err_ssl_version_or_cipher_mismatch’ error or any other issues with your website and don’t know what is the next step, we can help.
 Feel free to contact our WP Support team.

 For more WordPress tutorials follow our blog.
 If you are not sure how to switch from HTTP to HTTPS on WordPress check out our guide.
 And if you are starting out and need a free SSL certificate, see how to install CloudFlare SSL on WordPress.